david-java/jsend/README.md

 jsend
 =====

-Java JSend implementation for JSON serialization.
+Java JSend implementation for JSON serialization.<br/>
 JSend is an easy to use library for creating JSON responses according to JSend specification.

-Jackson library is required for JSON serialization and JUnit for testing it.
+Jackson library is required for JSON serialization and JUnit for testing it.<br/>
 Maven tool is required for build.

 You can read JSend specification at http://labs.omniti.com/labs/jsend